-Organised trading Facility (OTF) is a new trading venue introduced by MiFID II, where is it a ultilateral system that is not a RM or MTF.
+Organised trading Facility (OTF) is a new trading venue introduced by MiFID II, where it is a unilateral system that is not a RM or MTF.
 Within an OTF, multiple third-party buying and selling interests in bonds, structured finance products, emission allowances or derivatives are able to interact in a way that results in a contract.
 Equities are not permitted to be traded through an OTF.